senaponin/DigitalElectronics/musical_instrument/ideation.md

 #HW - 3
 ### 1. Draw a sketch of your instrument
-(attached in this folder under Musical Instrument sketch)
+(attached in this folder under Musical Instrument sketch in musical_instrument folder)

 ### 2. Describe the overall concept